molybdenum-99/reality/README.md

 see in first example above, it lists only top cities of country, not all of them (in fact, it is contents of Wikipedia page "List of cities in
 %countryname%").
-The data is only as good as data in Wikipedia/Wikidata is, **and** our parsers/processors for this data.
+The data is only as good as data in Wikipedia/Wikidata **and** our parsers/processors for this data.
 So, don't try to use it for really precise scientific computations or really important business tasks.

 But!
 Data there is, and already a lot of it, and it will be a lot _moar_ in near future.
 So, feel free and happy to use Reality for:
 * teaching Ruby and data processing on _real and actual_ data;
-* use interesting data for experiments, quick scripts and
+* use interesting data for experiments, quick scripts and insights about errrm reality;
+* demonstrating some tools for data processing and/or visualisation on variative and intersting examples;
+* initial seeding of development databases with countries, cities, genres, dates, coordinates and so on;
+* ...your option?..

 ## Uhm, ok.
 How to use it?